- Main Page for Admissions Process

 The College is authorized under federal law to enroll nonimmigrant alien students.
 Nonimmigrant alien students (hereinafter referred to as international students) are not citizens of the United States or aliens permanently residing in the United States.
 International students must meet the same admission requirements as all other declared students.
 In addition, international students must also meet additional admission requirements.

 1. Certified evaluation of foreign transcripts (if applicable):

-If transcripts are not from a college or university accredited by a US regional or national accrediting agency (WASC, SACS, etc.) or not in English, students must submit, with their Application for Admission as a Declared Student, a certified evaluation of foreign transcript in U.S. equivalencies provided by a National Association of Credential Evaluation Services (NACES) approved member (www.naces.org) or Association of International Credentials Evaluators (AICE) member (www.aice-aval.org).
-Document evaluation is recommended for secondary transcripts.
-Course by course evaluation is recommended for post-secondary transcripts if the student would like a transfer credit evaluation.
+If transcripts are not from a college or university accredited by a US regional or national accrediting agency (WASC, SACS, etc.) or not in English, students must submit, with their Application for Admission, a certified evaluation of foreign transcript in U.S. equivalencies provided by a National Association of Credential Evaluation Services (NACES) approved member (https://www.naces.org/members) or Association of International Credentials Evaluators (AICE) member (https://aice-eval.org/endorsed-members/).
+A course-by-course evaluation is recommended for post-secondary transcripts if the student would like a transfer credit evaluation.

 2. English Language Requirement: